 So, I opened the boxes this afternoon, resolutely bent on assembling the parts and working out the battery and electrical connections.
-Gave myself a huge pat on the back – I figured out putting together the wreath and installing the batteries for the colored lights to turn on.
+Gave myself a huge pat on the back – I figured out putting together the wreathe and installing the batteries for the colored lights to turn on.
 Voila!
 All lit in the right places, lovely and enchanting.
 But wait a minute – it’s supposed to be hung on the front door.
-The truth is, I was stuck – trying to make the stick-on hanger to work.
-I decided to fiddle with the tree package instead.
-Hanging of the wreath can wait.
+The truth is, I’m stuck – trying to solve this hanger stick-on to work.
+I decided to work on the tree package instead.
+The hanging of the wreathe can wait.

 Uh-oh!
-I couldn’t even pull the tree out of the slender box.
+I can’t even pull the tree out of the slender box.
 So tightly packed.
-Was afraid to break the branches.
+I ‘m afraid to break the branches.
 Should that wait for later too?
-Part of passing the test was, I didn’t procrastinate.
-Somehow, things got done.
+No, that didn’t wait — I was on a roll!